 The index will speedily find the rows containing the value for src and the database engine will return the results as quickly as it can transfer data from disk to your query client.
 If you do not have an index on those fields, then the same query will have to perform a full table sequential scan, which could be a fairly long operation when you have millions of rows.

-If you needed to find all matching rows for portions of a subnet, you may be faced with creating complex regular expressions (regex) or carving up the IP space into multiple slices to get the benefit of intelligent query prefix optimization for SQL’s “LIKE” operator or split out the subnet into individual IP addresses to ensure you gain the benefit of full speed queries.
-Non-optimized wildcard searches—especially ones without a common prefix—will, again, result in a full table scan, performing regex string comparisons for every field value.
+If you needed to find all matching rows for portions of a subnet, you may be faced with creating complex regular expressions (regex) or carving up the IP space into multiple slices to get the benefit of intelligent query prefix optimization for SQL’s LIKE operator.
+Or you might have to split out the subnet into individual IP addresses to ensure you gain the benefit of full speed queries.
+Non-optimized wildcard searches—especially ones without a common prefix—will result in a full table scan, performing regex string comparisons for every field value.

+[AU: Addition below okay referring back to the table okay?
+Please revise if it’s not clear or doesn’t refer to what you want it to refer to.
+Thanks, Kevin (PJE)]

+AR: totally cool.
+Thx.

-By switching to the numeric representation of IP addresses (as discussed in Chapter 4), you can gain disk space, memory size and query time efficiency since many index types are optimized for numeric range selections.
+By switching to the numeric representation of IP addresses (shown in the preceding code for table fw2 and discussed in Chapter 4), you can gain disk space, memory size, and query time efficiency since many index types are optimized for numeric range selections.
 Converting to/from integers is usually as simple as using built-in INET_ATON or INET_NTOA functions.
 Similarly, moving from a straight integer timestamp to a date field brings with it more straightforward query composition and increased query execution speed.
 Finally, switching dpt from an integer to a smallint will save you two bytes per record which can be important if you plan on using in-memory tables or start racking up billions of records.

-If you regularly work with specialized field types (e.g. IP addresses, geo-location data) you could even consider using different database platforms—such as PostgreSQL—that have direct support for a diverse array of custom fields.
+If you regularly work with specialized field types (for example, IP addresses and geolocation data), you could even consider using different database platforms—such as PostgreSQL—that have direct support for a diverse array of custom fields.

 RDBMS schemas also tend to be somewhat fixed structures.
-While it’s possible to add or remove columns to existing tables, there are real penalties for doing so, both at creation time and beyond.
+Although it’s possible to add or remove columns to/from existing tables, there are real penalties for doing so, both at creation time and beyond.
 You will immediately incur a space penalty as the new field is added to each row with that operation (whether necessary or not) also occupying a decent amount of time on large, established table structures.
-Some RDBMS systems are able to compensate for these issues, but you may need to leave your “amateur DBA” status at the door as you start to become a professional database administrator in order to solve these issues.
+Some RDBMS systems can compensate for these issues, but you may need to leave your “amateur DBA” status at the door as you start to become a professional database administrator in order to solve these issues.

 type="general"

-You Got Some ‘EXPLAINin’ To Do!
+You’ve Got Some EXPLAINin’ To Do!

 To become a true database wizard requires delving into the dark arts of the subject matter.
 SQL queries are a bit like magic spells in that the wrong inflection can drastically change the results (usually for the worse).
 You can get an idea of how to tweak your schemas and optimize your queries with the EXPLAIN statement, available in most RDBMS systems.

 EXPLAIN will, well, explain what the query engine will do with the SQL you’ve given it without executing it.
-For example, if we were to load the AlienVault database mentioned in Chapter 4 into a simple SQL database, it might look like this:
+For example, if you were to load the AlienVault database mentioned in Chapter 4 into a simple SQL database, it might look like this:

 MariaDB> DESCRIBE avrep;